 The Alternate Route

 HRPA has developed an Alternate Route program in which international HR experience at a professional level, alone or in combination with formal training, coursework, and/or other relevant designations, is assessed as an alternative way to meet the coursework requirement.
 The Alternate Route uses a points-based system that recognizes professional level HR experience, formal training, coursework and other HR designations.
 Candidates must obtain 50 points to pass the application to qualify to be eligible to write the Comprehensive Knowledge Exam.

 Other support for HR IEPs

-In order to help HR IEPs understand the process for earning the CHRP and CHRL designations, HRPA has developed the Certification Guide for Internationally Educated Professionals (PDF).
+In order to help HR IEPs understand the process for earning the CHRP and CHRL, HRPA has developed the Certification Guide for Internationally Educated Professionals (PDF).

 In addition, HR IEPs should know:

 - The experience requirement for the CHRL can be met entirely with professional level HR experience from outside Ontario

 - The degree requirement can be met with a degree from outside Ontario (international degrees must be assessed by an approved provider for equivalence to a Canadian degree)

 - Internationally educated professionals are eligible to pay a lower membership fee for their first year of membership in HRPA

 The Certification Guide for Internationally Educated Professionals (PDF) should be used together with the requirements for the CHRP or the requirements for the CHRL which provide more detailed information about the certification process.
-Please visit the Regulation and HR Designations section of our website for more information or contact us at firstname.lastname@example.org.
+Please visit the Regulation and HR Designations section of our website for more information or contact us at email@example.com.

 Qualities of Successful IEPs